 Advanced WiFi LED pattern engine.
-Live pattern expression compiler, lightning fast fixed point math, and HDR!Designed by ElectroMage, Ships from United States of America
+Live pattern expression compiler, lightning fast fixed point math, and HDR!Designed by ElectroMage in United States of America

 What is it?
-Pixelblaze V2 is an advanced LED pattern development engine.
-It makes it fast and fun to write new patterns with its web-based live editor and highly optimized expression engine.
-Pixel...Read More…
+Pixelblaze V2+ is an advanced WiFi LED controller and pattern development engine.
+It makes it fast and fun to write new patterns with its web-based live editor and highly optimized exp...Read More…

-Pixelblaze V2 is an advanced LED pattern development engine.
+Pixelblaze V2+ is an advanced WiFi LED controller and pattern development engine.
 It makes it fast and fun to write new patterns with its web-based live editor and highly optimized expression engine.
 Pixelblaze can store hundreds of patterns and lets you write new ones by entering mathematical expressions or code that update live as you type.
 No more time consuming compile, upload, test cycles!
 Pixelblaze is optimized for speed and can produce hundreds of frames per second for extremely smooth animations.

 Pixelblaze was designed for APA102 LEDs (aka DotStar).
-These LEDs are state-of-the-art and provide rock solid updates, faster refresh cycles, and the possibility of a dynamic range well beyond 0-255.
-Pixelblaze also supports WS2812 (aka NeoPixel) and WS2801 LEDs.
+These LEDs, and their cousin, the SK9822, are state-of-the-art and provide rock solid updates, faster refresh cycles, and the possibility of a dynamic range well beyond 0-255.

-Also new in V2 is an automatic discovery feature.
+Turn on the automatic discovery feature to quickly find your Pixelblaze on your network.
 If enabled and it has an internet connection, Pixelblaze reports it's IP address so that you can find it without having to scan your network.
 This feature is completely optional, Pixelblaze won't "call home" unless this feature is enabled.

 I created Pixelblaze because I wanted a better, faster way to write patterns for LED strips.
 I've used dedicated LED controllers and microcontrollers like Arduino, and I always felt that the compile, upload, and test iteration was cumbersome.
 Getting fast frame rates meant using cumbersome fixed-point math libraries as most of microcontrollers are much slower when working on floating-point numbers.

-It was designed to be embeddable and integrated into LED art pieces.
+It was designed to be embeddable and integrated into LED art pieces, or used in costumes and props.
 Because it's 100% programmed over WiFi, the pattern can be written or updated AFTER it has been installed without needing to attach any cables.

-If you've used Arduino to generate patterns for LED strips you'll appreciate the live compiler and lightning fast fixed point math engine.
+If you've used Arduino to generate patterns for LED strips you'll appreciate the live compiler and lightning fast math engine.

 Pixelblaze has WiFi built-in and serves up a web page with a pattern list and pattern editor.
 Changes in the editor are compiled on the fly and updated in Pixelblaze so you can see your changes live.